How to Find Customers on Reddit with Social Listening

 by Fed

-Social listening is the process by which you can monitor mentions of keywords online that are relevant to your business.
-This includes your brand name, product category descriptions, customer pain points, and even competitor names.
-For a dive into the benefits and use-cases of social listening, read the startup guide to social listening.
+Social listening is the process of monitoring mentions of keywords online that are relevant to your business.
+Keywords can include your brand name, product descriptions, customer pain points, or even competitor names.

-• People often ask for product recommendations on Reddit, or complain about their (sometimes solve-able) problems
+• People often ask for product recommendations on Reddit or complain about their (sometimes solvable) problems.

-• It's quick to set up and continues to pay off over time
+• It's quick to set up and it continues to pay off over time.

-In this particular guide, we're going to walk through using the social listening feature on GummySearch to discover conversations on Reddit where you could land a new customer by participating in the comments.
+For a deeper dive into the benefits and use cases of social listening, add my startup guide to social listening to your reading list.
+In today’s guide, I’ll walk you through using the social listening feature on GummySearch to discover conversations on Reddit where you could land a new customer just by participating in the comments.

-GummySearch can track keyword mentions across relevant communities on Reddit, and notify you when a new submission or comment is created that could be a potential lead for a new customer.
+GummySearch tracks keyword mentions across relevant communities on Reddit and notifies you when a new submission or comment pops up.
+These could get you in touch with a potential lead or even a new customer.

 1. Create an Audience

 Although it's possible to track keywords across ALL of Reddit, you might get more noise than signal.
-It's recommended to compile an audience of Subreddits so that you are listening in on relevant conversations to your niche.
+I recommend compiling an audience of Subreddits so that you're listening in on the conversations relevant to your niche.

 You can track different keywords across multiple audiences, which is helpful when your product/business is positioned towards multiple user types.

-Search Keyword Search for a particular keyword in the audience
+Search for a particular keyword in the audience.

 The conversations result page shows the most recent instances of this phrase in the communities you've selected for your search.
 It also shows the frequency of this keyword.
 This is important!